 (3) The Director may at any time report to the Attorney General on any matter relating to the operation of this Act.

-33. Protection from liability
+33. Protection from personal liability

 The Director, the Deputy Director or any other person acting under this Act —